 The CURESZ Foundation board includes eight psychiatrists, two lawyers and three individuals keenly interested in mental health.
 We offer the highest level of clinical expertise to ordinary people and their families as well as to clinicians.

-We recommend you start with “Treatment Issues to Discuss with Your Doctor” and move on to “What is Schizophrenia” under “Resources.”
+After you start with “Treatment Issues to Discuss with Your Doctor” we recommend you move on to “What is Schizophrenia” under “Resources.”

 Please also note that we have assembled an Expert Panel of clinicians who prescribe the medication clozapine and an Expert Panel of clinicians who prescribe medications for tardive dyskinesia.
 You can access our Expert Panel maps to find a clinician living near you who prescribes these medications.